-Glutaraldehyde is a type of wart and verruca medication that is often sold under the brand names of either Glutarol or Cidex.
-Glutaraldehyde is a disinfectant, as well as a medication and a preservative.
+Glutaraldehyde is a wart and verruca medication often sold under the brand names Glutarol and Cidex.
+Glutaraldehyde is a disinfectant as well as a medication and a preservative.
 As a disinfectant, it can sterilize surgical equipment.
 As a medication, it treats the warts that appear on the bottom of the feet.

-Glutaraldehyde (Glutarol can work quite quickly, however it sometimes takes a while for your wart or verruca to disappear altogether.
-If several weeks pass and you don’t see any difference, then you may need to speak to your doctor about using a different form of treatment.
+Although glutaraldehyde (Glutarol) can work quite quickly, it sometimes takes a while for the wart or verruca to disappear altogether.
+If several weeks pass and you do not see any difference, then you may need to speak to your doctor about using a different form of treatment.

-The active ingredient in Glutarol, Glutaraldehyde, can be used for a wide variety of reasons in the medical world.
+The active ingredient in Glutarol, glutaraldehyde, can be used for a wide variety of reasons in the medical world.
 It is often used in the surgical environment as a disinfectant, to keep equipment sterilized and clean.
-Additionally, it can be used as a preservative and fixative too.
-Glutaraldehyde (Glutarol) is medication available in liquid form that can be applied to the bottoms of the feet where verrucae and warts form.
+Additionally, it can be used as a preservative and fixative.
+Glutaraldehyde (Glutarol) solution is medication available in liquid form that can be applied to the bottoms of the feet where verrucas and warts form.
 It can be sold under a range of brand names.

-Glutaraldehyde (Glutarol) works in a number of different ways.
+Glutaraldehyde (Glutarol) solution works in a number of different ways.
 Usually, when it comes into contact with the skin, it will kill the virus or fungal spores that are causing the verruca or wart to grow.
-Usually, Glutaraldehyde (Glutarol) is only given in small amounts, because only a very limited percentage of the active ingredient is needed to kill the virus causing the wart.
+Usually it is only given in small amounts, because only a very limited percentage of the active ingredient is needed to kill the virus causing the wart.

-Glutaraldehyde (Glutarol) is not suitable for the use of genital warts, water warts, or moles.
+Glutaraldehyde (Glutarol) solution is not suitable for the use of genital warts, water warts or moles.
 Your consultant will tell you whether this medication is appropriate for you.

 Whenever you are prescribed a new medication by a doctor or a consultant, it is important to follow the instructions that they provide for treatment exactly.
-Glutaraldehyde (Glutarol) can be more likely to cause dangerous side effects if it is used in heavier doses than intended.
-Additionally, it is important to make sure that you only get the liquid of this medication on the area to be treated, as it will dry out other areas of health skin too.
+Glutaraldehyde (Glutarol) solution can be more likely to cause dangerous side effects if it is used in heavier doses than intended.
+Additionally, it is important to make sure that you only get the liquid of this medication on the area to be treated, as it will dry out other areas of healthy skin.

 Soak your foot and the wart in hot soapy water for a period of two or three minutes to help loosen the hard skin around the wart or verruca.
 You can rub any of the loose skin around the area away with a pumice stone if necessary.
 Once your skin is dry, use the applicator provided with this liquid to apply two light layers of the medication.
 Give the first layer time to dry before you start applying the second.
 Try to avoid letting the liquid spread to other parts of skin as much as possible.

-Make sure that no-one else in your household uses the towel or pumice stone that you used when you were treating your wart.
-Warts and verrucae are contagious.
-If any Glutaraldehyde (Glutarol) comes into contact with healthy skin, wash it away as thoroughly as possible with water.
+Make sure that no-one else in your household uses the towel or pumice stone that you used when you were treating your wart, as warts and verrucas are contagious.
+If any glutaraldehyde (Glutarol) solution comes into contact with healthy skin, wash it away as thoroughly as possible with water.

 What dosages are there?

-On the other hand, if you apply Glutaraldehyde (Glutarol) too heavily, then the skin could peel away too quickly, and leave you with a sore patch of skin at the bottom of your foot.
-The most common dosage for Glutaraldehyde (Glutarol) is two coats applied to your wart or verruca twice per day.
+On the other hand, if you apply glutaraldehyde (Glutarol) solution too heavily, the skin could peel away too quickly and leave you with a sore patch of skin at the bottom of your foot.
+The most common dosage for glutaraldehyde (Glutarol) solution is two coats applied to your wart or verruca twice per day.
 Your consultant will tell you if you need to use a different dose to this.

 Speak to a doctor if after several weeks you do not notice any change to your verruca despite applying the dose correctly each day.

-Glutaraldehyde (Glutarol) and all medications can sometimes come with side effects.
+As with all medications, glutaraldehyde (Glutarol) solution can sometimes come with side effects.
 Although you will not necessarily experience any side effects when using this medication, it is helpful to know what the outcome of using this substance can be.
 That way, you will be better prepared to deal with symptoms if they do happen.

-The following side effects are known to occasionally be associated with this medicine.
-However, just because a side effect is listed here doesn’t mean that you will experience it.
-Additionally, it’s worth noting that Glutaraldehyde (Glutarol) could cause side effects that are not listed here too.
+The following side effects are known to be occasionally associated with this Glutarol solution.
+However, just because a side effect is listed here does not mean that you will experience it.
+Additionally, it is worth noting that glutaraldehyde (Glutarol) solution could cause side effects that are not listed here too.

 Common side effects include: